Learn how Hasanah works.

 Are Hasanah tips optional?

-Yes.
-Any tip is entirely optional, clearly disclosed before consent, and separate from the charitable contribution.
+Hasanah tips are optional, disclosed before consent, and separate from the charitable contribution routed to nonprofit campaigns.

 Open page